What is Digg About, Exactly?

 My Final Opinion About Digg

-What do you think of this Digg review?
+What do you think of my Digg (digg.com) Review?
 Can You make money now with Digg?
 I believe you can see how to make huge money with the help of Digg driving audience to your business.

 In summary, ensure you have a space of your own where you can always direct your audience on Digg to your website, YouTube, Facebook, Twitter or any sales page where you can finally get paid for adding value.